eshanrnh/UmbracoDocs/16/umbraco-workflow/getting-started/test.md

 the CMS (content management system) is sometimes called CMS but its best to define it first.
 dont confuse API and api usage. also, abbreviations like SQL or HTML should be capitalized.
 Simple Mail Transfer Protocol (SMTP) stands for Simple Mail Transfer Protocol and should be spelled out on first use.
+Simple Mail Transfer Protocol (SMTP) stands for Simple Mail Transfer Protocol and should be spelled out on first use.

 ## Punctuation mistakes